FAQ

 How many mushrooms do I order for the right serving size?

-Fresh and frozen mushroom yield information is included in the Food Buying Guide for Child Nutrition Programs.
+Fresh mushroom yield information is included in the Food Buying Guide for Child Nutrition Programs.
 Use the information below when planning production, and always refer to the Food Buying Guide for the most up-to-date yield information.

 • 1 lb of fresh whole mushrooms yield 0.98 lb. of fresh, sliced mushrooms